tcbeatie/role_finder/README.md

 ✅ **A/B Testing**: Test different dimension weights or descriptions ✅ **Version Tracking**: `version` field enables methodology tracking ✅ **Future Flexibility**: Can add new scoring models (threshold-based, knockout criteria, etc.)

-**Note**: These criteria are fully customizable.
-Adapt dimensions, weights, and descriptions to match your specific job search requirements and priorities.

 ---